 Aunty Sandy’s (Road to Hana)

 Two words: banana bread.
-For some of the best in Maui, head to Aunty Sandy’s, a local fruit stand on the Keanae Peninsula.
+For some of the best in Maui, head to Aunty Sandy’s, a local fruit stand on Keanae Peninsula.
 Those on the Road to Hana can’t miss this local hot spot, which also serves burgers, sandwiches and hot dogs.
 However, the star of the show is the warm, fresh banana bread made with local bananas and a special butter.
-Online reviewers also suggest buying an extra loaf to take home for a snack.
+Online reviewers also suggest buying an extra loaf to take home.